susmita-mukherjee/Capstone-Project/README.md

 <b>Problem Statement:</b> We have logs of all user actions performed in “Sparkify” application; our intent is to understand from this dataset which user behaviors can help us predict whether users will “churn”.

 <b>Files Description:</b> The files leveraged/created as part of the project are the following:
-• mini_sparkify_event_data.json: The dataset used for the analysis.
+<br>• mini_sparkify_event_data.json: The dataset used for the analysis.
-• Sparkify.ipynb: The jupyter notebook contains all the analysis.
+<br>• Sparkify.ipynb: The jupyter notebook contains all the analysis.

 <b>Licensing:</b> The dataset used for this analysis belongs to Udacity.